n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 These sequences can occur anywhere in a syllable.
 Therefore, this feature must be applied before all other many-to-one substitutions.

-  - The context defined for a `akhn` feature is:
+  - The context defined for an `akhn` feature is:

     | Backtrack     | Matching sequence           | Lookahead     |
     |:--------------|:----------------------------|:--------------|